 - The batch job is slow because it does everything inside a HUGE transaction.

-- The batch job doesn’t have a real error handling.
-If an error occur during a batch job, the job simply fails.
-However, if we are lucky, the batch job might write an error message to a log file.
+- The batch job doesn't have a real error handling.
+If an error occurs during a batch job, the job simply fails.
+However, if you are lucky, the batch job might write an error message to a log file.

 - The batch job doesn't report its final state.
 In other words, there is no easy way to figure out if the batch job was finished successfully.

-We can (of course) fix everyone of these problems.
-If we decide to follow this approach, we face two new problems:
+You can (of course) fix every one of these problems.
+If you decide to follow this approach, you face two new problems:

-- We have to essentially create an in-house batch job framework and it is extremely hard to get everything right at the first time.
+- You have to essentially create an in-house batch job framework, and it is extremely hard to get everything right at the first time.

-- Creating an in-house batch job framework is a big task and it takes time that we don’t often have.
-This means that we cannot fix the problems found from the first version of our batch job framework because we don’t have time to do it.
-That is why all in-house frameworks have their own oddities.
+- Creating an in-house batch job framework is a big task and it takes time that you don't often have.
+This means that you cannot fix the problems found from the first version of your batch job framework because you don't have time to do it.
+That's why all in-house frameworks have their own oddities.

-Luckily, we don’t have to implement our own batch job framework because Spring Batch solves all of these problems.
-It provides the following features that helps us to solve these problems:
+Luckily, you don't have to implement your own batch job framework because Spring Batch solves all of these problems.
+It provides the following features that helps you to solve these problems:

-- It helps us to structure our code in a clean way by providing the infrastructure that is used to implement, configure, and run batch jobs.
+- It helps you to structure your code in a clean way by providing the infrastructure that's used to implement, configure, and run batch jobs.

 - It uses so called chunk oriented processing where items are processed one by one and the transaction is committed when the chunk size is met.
-In other words, it provides us an easy way to manage the size of our transactions.
+In other words, it provides you an easy way to manage the size of your transactions.

 - It provides proper error handling.
-For example, we can skip items if an exception is thrown and configure retry logic that is used to determine whether our batch job should retry the failed operation.
-We can also configure the logic that is used to decide whether or not our transaction is rolled back.
+For example, you can skip items if an exception is thrown and configure retry logic that's used to determine whether your batch job should retry the failed operation.
+You can also configure the logic that's used to decide if your transaction should be rolled back.

-- It writes comprehensive log in the used database.
-This log contains the metadata of each job execution and step execution, and we can use it for troubleshooting purposes.
-We can access this information by using a database client or a graphical admin user interface.
+- It writes comprehensive log to the used database.
+This log contains the metadata of each job and step execution, and it's extremely useful if you have to troubleshoot a failed batch job.
+Because the log is written to a database, you can access it by using a database client.

-We are now aware of the fact that Spring Batch can help us to solve the problems of handwritten batch jobs.
-Let’s move on and take a quick look at the anatomy of a Spring Batch job.
+You should now understand that Spring Batch solves the problems caused by handwritten batch jobs.
+Let's move on and take a quick look at the key components of a Spring Batch job.

 A Spring Batch job consists of the following components:

-- The ItemReader reads the input data and provides the found items one by one.
-An ItemReader belongs to one step and each step must have only one ItemReader.
+ItemReaderreads the input data and provides the found items one by one.
+An

-- The ItemWriter writes an information of an item to the output one item at a time.
-An ItemWriter belongs to one step and a step must have only one ItemWriter
+ItemWriterwrites an information of an item to the output one item at a time.
+An

-The following figure illustrates the relationships of these concepts:
+The following figure illustrates the relationships of these components:

-This blog post has taught us three things:
+This blog post has taught you five things:

-- We learned that Spring Batch solves the problems that are often found from handwritten batch jobs.
+- You should use Spring Batch because it solves the problems caused by handwritten batch jobs.

-The next part of this tutorial describes how we can get the required dependencies with Maven.
+The next part of this tutorial describes how you can get the required dependencies with Maven.